Interested in TOD financing, including commercial to residential conversions?

 The FAST Act expanded RRIF and TIFIA program eligibility to include TOD projects and related infrastructure.
 To be eligible for loans through these programs, TOD projects must comply with the TOD-specific eligibility criteria, summarized below, the general provisions of the TIFIA and RRIF programs, and all applicable federal requirements.
-More detailed information on RRIF and TIFIA TOD eligibilities can be found in the TOD Guidance FAQs and more general information on the RRIF and TIFIA programs can be found in the Credit Programs Guide.
+General information on the RRIF and TIFIA programs can be found in the Credit Programs Guide.

 DOT TOD Resources